Vegan Roasted Green Beans Recipe made with fresh green beans and mushrooms roasted in the oven. Mixed with a spicy tahini dressing.

 - Slice the mushrooms about the thickness of two quarters.

-- To make ahead these green beans and mushrooms, you can roast them before hand, but, don’t mix in the lemon tahini sauce until you are ready to eat.
+- To make ahead these green beans and mushrooms, you can roast them before hand.
+However, don’t mix in the lemon tahini sauce until you are ready to eat.

 - These oven roasted green beans and mushrooms can be served as a side dish or eaten as a light lunch.